Stanisław Szmajzner: Partisan

 Szmajzner belonged to the roughly 200 prisoners, of about 600, who managed to escape from the camp into the nearby woods.
 He was part of Pechersky's group, consisting of 57 persons.
 To avoid discovery, the escapees split into smaller groups.
 Pechersky and seven other Russian POWs left to purchase food and make contact with the Home Army, with the remaining persons waiting for their return.
 After Pechersky did not return, they split into smaller groups and sought separate ways.
 Of Szmajzner's group of 15 or 16 survivors, 12 or 13 were later shot and killed by Polish bandits.
 He survived by dropping to the ground and playing dead.

 After World War II

-In 1947, Szmajzner emigrated to Brazil, where in 1967 he recognized Franz Stangl.
+In 1947, Szmajzner immigrated to Brazil, where in 1967 he recognized Franz Stangl.
 In May 1978, he also confirmed the identity of Gustav Wagner in a São Paulo police station.
 He visited West Germany a number of times to testify in trials, including against Stangl.
 Szmajzner wrote a book about his experiences as an adolescent in the death camp, which was published in 1968 in Brazil.
 Along with fellow survivors Thomas Blatt and Esther Terner Raab, he also contributed to the screenplay of the 1987 film Escape from Sobibor.
-He committed suicide in Goiania, Brazil, on 3 March 1989.
+He died in Goiânia, Brazil, on 3 March 1989.